Huntington City Beach

 Open from 5 am to 10 pm, City Beach provides ample parking in lots north and south of the Huntington Beach Pier for $2.00 per hour with a $15 daily maximum.
 There's also plenty of metered parking along Pacific Coast Highway.
 Please note parking rates are subject to change at any time without notice.
 More information about Huntington City Beach parking, click here.

 Here you'll find public restrooms, outdoor showers, wheelchair accessibility, Visitor Information Kiosk, beach volleyball, surfboard and bicycle rentals, RV camping October-May, paved beach path, and 100 beach bonfires available on a first-come, first-served basis.
 Fire rings begin in front of Pacific City (between First and Huntington streets) and dot the sand to the south.
 Pro tip: Arrive early to claim one during peak season.

-Huntington City Beach holds numerous events.
-See events below.
+Huntington City Beach holds numerous events from large to small.

 Measuring 1,850 feet in length, the iconic Huntington Beach Pier is one of the longest piers on the West Coast.
 Jutting out into the Pacific Ocean at the intersection of Main Street and Pacific Coast Highway, it symbolizes the heart of Huntington Beach and is the most photographed spot in town.
 More information about the pier, click here.